 In order to claim "Made in the USA", the Federal Trade Commission (FTC) says a product must be "all or virtually all" made in the United States.
 They define the phrase "all or virtually all" to mean that all significant parts and processing in a product originates in the United States.
 We consider the LED and other major electronic components to be significant components.

-Although we do not claim "Made in the USA", our products comply with the Buy American Act and are "Produced in the USA".
+Although we do not claim "Made in the USA", our products comply with the Buy American Act and are "Built in the USA".

 What are CE, RoHS and WEEE?